decimozack/github-devops-app/README.md

 # Github Devops App

 This is a simple "Hello World" project written in Node.js.
-The project demonstrates the basic setup of a Node.js application, including the use of an open-source dependency, a GitHub Actions workflow for CI/CD, and a Dockerfile for containerization.
+The project demonstrates the basic setup of a Node.js application, including GitHub Actions workflows for CI/CD, and a Dockerfile for containerization.

 ## Project Structure